NitishPuri/MLNDCapstone/capstone_report.md

 The final score can be calculated as the mean of the Dice coefficients for each image in the test set.

+We can convert this to a loss function by using
+`dice_loss = 1 - QS`

+This can be augmented with `binary_crossenntropy`

 ## II.
 Analysis
 _(approx. 2-4 pages)_